 Holy Cross is also the only Jesuit school that caters specifically to undergraduates (meaning that there are no graduate programs).
 So if you’re looking for a college that focuses on undergraduate education, this could be a great choice for you.

-Its student/faculty ratio is 10:1—one of the best ratios of all Jesuit colleges.
-Nearly 60% of all Holy Cross classes have fewer than 20 students, so you can rest assured that you'll receive ample attention and guidance in your studies.
+Its student/faculty ratio is 10:1—one of the best ratios of Jesuit colleges.
+Around 60% of all Holy Cross classes have fewer than 20 students, so you can rest assured you'll get ample attention and guidance in your studies.

-Holy Cross currently has an impressive freshman retention rate of 95%.
+Holy Cross currently has an extremely impressive freshman retention rate of 96%.

 - Location: Worcester, MA